-Maria Alejandra Escalante is a social and environmental justice activist from Bogotá, Colombia.
-She studied Human ecology at College of the Atlantic, Maine, USA (2015), with an emphasis on agrarian studies and climate policies.
-She is currently pursuing a research Master’s on Rural Territorial Development at the Facultad Latinoamericana de Ciencias Sociales (FLACSO) in Quito, Ecuador.
-For her dissertation she focuses on the Colombian Zonas de Reserva Campesinas, territories constitutionally devoted to the autonomous development of rural and agricultural communities.
+Maria Alejandra Escalante queer Colombian woman, learning how to strengthen the intersectional movement while re-centering sensitivity in activism.
+Studied Human Ecology and Rural Territorial Development, and is interested in supporting agrarian autonomous communities and projects.
 Maria has played an active role in the movement for climate justice through climate advocacy, and more recently by being one of the co-founders of TierrActiva Colombia, a national and regional network working towards environmental justice, social inclusion, and gender equality.
 Maria believes in articulating the intersectionality of struggles as one of the core elements for building a robust and all-encompassing systemic change.
 In her spare time, Maria is happy reading, gardening and dancing salsa.

 Marina Sophia Flevotomas is a Sociologist and a Climate and Social Justice Activist.
 She is founder of the visual communications initative PulpoArt, addressing climate impacts through art, manuals and storytelling.
 While Marina’s roots are in Greece and Cyprus, she has been raised a global citizen by default of history’s migration triggers.
 She entered the climate justice field through a human rights lens, especially working with and empowering one of the world’s most untapped resources and climate solutions: women and girls.
 Her climate research addressed the lack of legal protection for climate refugees and environmentally displaced persons, environmental racism, and community driven solutions.
 Marina believes that to truly address the climate crisis, we must reconnect with our most important values: respect, love and reciprocity for all of life.
 She dedicates her time to the Indigenous-led Buen Vivir Project Kusi Kawsay (Happy Life in Quechua) in the Andes of Peru, a community that has embraced her for the last years and taught her how to unlearn and relearn just about everything.